 After the notching treatment, the original smooth shape of the material edge changes sharply and the stress is concentrated at the gaps.
 When the sheet material is bent, the stress value of the material at the gap will reach the strength limit first and crack will occur.

-It also indicates that the BP500 plate has high requirements for surface quality and side quality of materials when adopting bending process like the surface shall not have cracks, scratches or burrs or notches on the side.
+It also indicates that the BP500 plate has high requirements for surface quality and side quality of materials when adopting the bending process like the surface shall not have cracks, scratches or burrs or notches on the side.

-Therefore, the BP500 plate cannot be positioned for bending by process gap positioning method.
+Therefore, the BP500 plate cannot be positioned for bending by the process gap positioning method.
 It should be preferred to adopt the positioning method of sheet metal non-damaged machine tool block for bending.